 A menu for your content created with Inline Manual.
 You can use it to list walkthroughs or articles.
 By default, the widget appears in the lower right-hand corner, with the title "Inline Manual".
 You can customize the title, placement, design, and all of the content listed there.

 Design and Customization

-darkens the area around a selected element or a popover message.
+Darkens the area around a selected element or a popover message.
+An outline can be added around the element or the step popover to highlight it.
 The cover locks down the click-through tour, so users don't get lost or distracted.

 Cascading Style Sheet.
 CSS describes how HTML elements are displayed on the screen.
 With CSS codes, you can make advanced customization of your content.

 Defines the element from the application or website used/assigned to a step, launcher, trigger, or actions.
 When the assign button is used, a selector is automatically generated.

 Templates make creating guides easier and faster.
 You can modify already existing templates or create your own.

 A specific element of your application, e.g. a button, a field in a form or a link in your menu; You can assign elements to steps of your walkthroughs and tooltips.